-The members of our Corporate Governance and Nominating Committee are Mr. Latimer, Mr. Smith and Mr. Zimlich, with Mr. Zimlich serving as chair of our Corporate Governance and Nominating Committee.
-Our board of directors has evaluated the independence of each of the members of our Corporate Governance and Nominating Committee and has affirmatively determined that each of the members of our Corporate Governance and Nominating Committee meets the definition of an "independent director" under Nasdaq Global Select Market rules.
-The Corporate Governance and Nominating Committee did not retain the services of any independent search firm during 2019.
+The members of our Corporate Governance and Nominating Committee are Mr. Latimer, Mr. Smith, Mr. Mitchell and Mr. Zimlich, with Mr. Zimlich serving as chair of our Corporate Governance and Nominating Committee.
+Our board of directors has evaluated the independence of each of the members of our Corporate Governance and Nominating Committee and has affirmatively determined that each of the members of our Corporate Governance and Nominating Committee meets the definition of an "independent director" under the Nasdaq rules.
+The Corporate Governance and Nominating Committee did not retain the services of any independent search firm during 2020.